All Blogs

 Alta Fairbourne, Water Advocate for the Great Salt Lake Waterkeeper of the Utah Rivers Council, testifying at the August Natural Resources Committee against a bill that would have allowed Utah to dry up the North Arm of the Great Salt Lake.

-Fortunately, the bill was modified at the eleventh hour and the legal requirement to restore flows to the North Arm of the lake was reinstated.
+But our efforts got the bill modified at the eleventh hour, protecting the North Arm.
+In a last-minute change, the requirement to reopen the causeway breach within 18 months of being closed was reinstated.
 This is a reminder that grassroots advocacy works and that when the people speak the Utah Legislature can listen.
+It’s also a reminder of how far we have to go.

-Unfortunately, all the state’s current measures are annually delivering less than 100,000 acre-feet of additional water, and it needs over 700,000 each year to recover in 30 years, so the fight to save the Great Salt Lake is far from over.
+Unfortunately, all the state’s current measures are delivering less than 100,000 acre-feet of additional water to the Great Salt Lake each year.
+The lake needs over 770,000 acre-feet of water each year to recover in 30 years, so the fight to save the Great Salt Lake is far from over.
 Let this victory be a rallying cry and a fresh source of hope as we continue fighting to save the Great Salt Lake.